riyang25/riyang25.github.io/about.md

 My name is Richard Yang.
 I'm currently a junior in high school.

 Here's some of my current interests.
 - Physics.
-Currently I'm learning quantum mechanics from Shankar.
-I'm leaning towards solid state physics right now.
-In addition, I am studying for the [USA Physics Olympiad](https://aapt.org).
+For the past year or so, I've studied for the [USA Physics Olympiad](https://aapt.org/physicsteam).
+In 2024, I qualified for the US Physics Team.
+I like solid state physics.
 - Math.
 My main focus used to be the [AMC Competition Series](https://maa.org), but nowadays I'm spending more time on higher math.
 I'm interested in learning differential geometry and topology, and I'm working through their prerequisites.
 - Computer Science.
-After taking AP Computer Science A in ninth grade, my focus on coding was sporadic, but recently I've been learning some rudiments of web development.
+After taking AP Computer Science A in ninth grade, my focus on coding was sporadic, but I've taken [a lot](/coursework.md) of university level computer science courses.

 I'm the current organizer of the [Iowa City Math Circle](https://iowacitymathcircle.org).